 The Company capitalizes certain third-party fees directly related to the issuance of debt and amortizes these costs over the life of the debt using the effective interest method.
-Debt issuance costs related to the Company's \$100.0 senior secured asset-based lending facility are presented net of amortization as a non-current asset.
-Debt issuance costs related to the Company's \$237.3 principal amount of 11.5% senior secured notes due 2025 are presented net of amortization as an offset to the liability.
-Amortized debt issuance costs are included in interest expense and totaled \$1.6 and \$0.9 for the year ended December 31, 2022 and Transition Period ended December 31, 2021, respectively.
+Debt issuance costs related to the Company's \$100.0 senior secured asset-based lending facility (the "ABL Facility") are presented net of amortization as a non-current asset.
+Debt issuance costs related to the Company's \$237.3 principal amount of 11.5% senior secured notes due 2025 (the "Senior Notes") are presented net of amortization as an offset to the liability.
+Amortized debt issuance costs are included in interest expense and totaled \$1.8 and \$1.6 for the years ended December 31, 2023 and December 31, 2022, respectively.